A person may lodge a petition with the Council to request action to be taken on a matter.

 2. A statement specifying the number of signatories; and

-A person may lodge a petition with the Council by presenting it to a Councillor or the General Manager.
+A person may lodge a petition with the Council by presenting it to a Councillor or the CEO.

-A Councillor who has been presented with a petition is required to forward it to the General Manager within seven (7) days after receiving the petition.
+A Councillor who has been presented with a petition is required to forward it to the CEO within seven (7) days after receiving the petition.

-The General Manager who has been presented with a petition or receives a petition from a Councillor is required to table the petition at the next ordinary meeting of the Council.
+The CEO who has been presented with a petition or receives a petition from a Councillor is required to table the petition at the next ordinary meeting of the Council.

 A petition will not be tabled if: